Writing Activities for Earth Day

 Grades 9-12

 In this exciting activity, students write a script and perform a monologue about climate change.
 The student pages link to three examples of climate monologues to help students understand the effective elements of a monologue.
 Students will have the opportunity to practice various skills such as communication, creativity, confidence, self-expression, writing, and acting as they think about the effects of climate change on the Earth.
-While this activity is perfect for a drama, public speaking, or theater class, it would also work well in an ELA class.
+While this activity is perfect for a drama, public speaking, or theater class, it would also work well in an ELA class as as a fun earth day activity.

 What’s the Worst Impact of Climate Change?